brunakobayachi/serebii-scraper/README.md

 # serebii-scraper
-Web Scraping de dados de Pokémon usando Python
+Web Scraping with Python, using the lib BeautifulSoup4 /n